mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

       <tr><td><b>Password</b></td><td>keycloak-admin</td></tr>
     </table>

-You can set up user authentication directly with Keycloak or federate with a third party identity provider.
-Add or modify groups and users as needed through your authentication provider.
+There are three pre-configured user accounts and three groups in Keycloak.
+Each user account belongs to one or more groups, and each group grants specific permissions on the MATLAB Web App Server.
+For example, the `matlab-webapps-admin` user inherits the ability to upload and delete apps from the **MATLAB Web App Server Authors** group.
+Add or modify groups and users as needed through the Keycloak admin console.
 For more information, see [Managing users](https://www.keycloak.org/docs/latest/server_admin/index.html#assembly-managing-users_server_administration_guide) in the Keycloak documentation.

+To allow an existing group to access additional resources on the MATLAB Web App Server, use the **App Management/Access Control** page of the admin portal.
+For example, you could assign all members of the **MATLAB Web App Server Users** group execute permissions for all apps in the root level folder.

 ### Windows Server
 On Windows servers, user authentication to the MATLAB Web App Server home page is not enabled by default.
 To enable OIDC authentication, see [Configure OIDC Authentication](#configure-oidc-authentication).<p>